Get

 5. Repeat and Refresh Often

 It’s going to get repetitive.
-But the more you do it, your dog will catch on.
+But the more you do it, the more your dog will learn through consistent repetition and reinforcement.
 So, remember to repeat, repeat, repeat.
 You also want to practice often, even after your dog has mastered the command, so they don’t forget their training.
-Dogster_Website dividers_v1_Jan 18 2024-01-TEST

 Crate Training

-When you have to leave your cute little Corgi, you can’t let them roam at their leisure—they will certainly get into trouble (especially at first).
+When you have to leave your cute little Corgi, you can’t let them roam at their leisure—they will likely get into trouble (especially at first).
 Many puppies have trouble holding their pee for a long time, especially if they’re tiny like a Corgi.
-So, never put your puppy in the kennel and expect them to not use the bathroom for 8 hours while you’re at work.
-It’s simply not possible.
+So, never put your puppy in the kennel and expect them not to use the bathroom for 8 hours while you’re at work.
+It’s simply not possible for young puppies.
 Try it like this.

 1. Introduce the Crate

 Let your puppy get acclimated to the crate.
 Put them inside, let them go in and out, let them sniff around, let them be curious, and let them explore.
-The quicker they get acclimated to the crate, the less anxiety it will give them.
+The quicker they get acclimated to the crate, the less anxiety it will generally cause.
+The crate should be large enough for your puppy to stand, turn around, and lie down comfortably, but not so large that they can eliminate in one area and rest in another.

 welsh corgi puppy in a crate during a crate training